danyalzia/CIrrlicht/README.md

 On Windows open `Dependencies_Path.bat` in directory and change environment variable of `IRRLICHT_ROOT` to the directory of Irrlicht and run it, then in `src/` open the project file (Code::Blocks is only supported) and compile.
 You will then find the compiled library in `lib/Win32-gcc`.

-On Linux, open Makefile and set `IrrlichtHome` to the root directory of Irrlicht and then use `make` to compile.
+On Linux, open Makefile and set `IrrlichtHome` to the root directory of Irrlicht and then use `make sharedlib` to create a shared library.

 License
 -------